-For instance if you're suffering from acute pain because you've thrown your back out or suffered a muscle strain because of an injury then feel free to stay on the couch.
+For instance, if you're suffering from acute pain because you've thrown your back out or suffered an injury then feel free to stay on the couch.

-Because for these instances of temporary pain it may be a better idea to rest and allow your body to heal before attempting any exercise.
+Because these types of temporary pain need rest to allow your body to heal before attempting any exercise.

-So for those of us with chronic pain staying active is vital to keep our backs strong and healthy.
+So if you suffer from non-specific everyday back pain then staying active is vital to keep your back strong and healthy.

 And this is great news I think.